openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

        (2021 IEEE/ACM 43rd International Conference on Software
        Engineering (ICSE))(`Alternative Link <http://gustavopinto.org/lost+found/icse2021.pdf>`_).

-.. [#lazy_concensus] Lazy concensus is a process by which decisions
+.. [#lazy_consensus] Lazy consensus is a process by which decisions
        are approved unless there are objections.
 It is sometimes described as the "silence is concent" method.
-Lazy concensus reduces ceremony and overhead and thus increases spead.
+Lazy consensus reduces ceremony and overhead and thus increases speed.
 It is essential, however, that decisions to be made are published.
        There should be a review period that is commensurate with the gravity of the decision at hand.
-Lazy concensus is used by other open-source projects and foundations including the `Apache foundation <https://community.apache.org/committers/lazyConsensus.html>`_
+Lazy consensus is used by other open-source projects and foundations including the `Apache foundation <https://community.apache.org/committers/lazyConsensus.html>`_